Why Is Arbor Hospice Different Than My Other Care Choices?

 The Arbor Hospice team typically provides care wherever you or your loved one calls home – whether that’s a private residence, assisted living facility or nursing home.
 Most patients find extra comfort in being among familiar surroundings.
-If a patient’s care needs are too complicated to receive care at home, our expert team also can provide end-of-life care in a hospital or in our homelike Residence of Arbor Hospice.
+If a patient’s care needs are too complicated to receive care at home, our expert team also can provide end-of-life care in a hospital.

 How Does Arbor Hospice Help Families?

 Your family is as important to Arbor Hospice as your loved one who is receiving medical care.
 We support your family in a variety of important ways:

 - Your designated family members will be included in discussions with your loved one about options for the best plan of care.

 - Family members who are serving as caregivers can receive education and training to become more skilled and confident in their capabilities.

 - Our social workers, spiritual advisors and grief support managers are available for emotional and spiritual support tailored to each family member.